Maple Brown Sugar Madeleines

 Fully Loaded Chocolate Snack Attack Cookies by Brownie Mischief

-I’ve seen some fully-loaded cookies out there, but these extreme cookies just earned the title!
-They’ve got enough chunky, chocolatey, sweet and salty glory to satisfy the most ravenous cookie craving!!!
-(Yes, all of those exclamation points are necessary.)
+I’ve seen some cookies loaded with add-ins out there, but these extreme cookies just won the title!
+They’ve got enough chunky, chocolatey, sweet and saltiness to satisfy the most ravenous cookie craving!
 But, before we even go one step further, I must mention a few disclaimers.
 I strongly urge you to make sure your fridge is stocked with milk.
 Please change into your comfiest pants before attempting this recipe.
 Canceling all plans for the rest of the day is recommended, as a nap may ensue immediately following consumption of these cookies.
 OK, now that we got that out of the way, let’s jump in with both feet!

 Fully Loaded Chocolate Snack Attack Cookies by Brownie Mischief

-Did you notice how serious the mood got?
-We need a moody photo that looks like it was taken in a rustic cabin to emphasize the seriousness of these chocolate cookies.
+First we need a moody photo that looks like it was taken in a rustic cabin to emphasize the seriousness of these chocolate cookies.
 It’s no coincidence that I’m sharing this recipe with you right before Father’s Day.
 Every Dad I know is an accomplished snacker.
 Dad will love these cookies for his personal snack stash!
 Package them up and deliver them to your Pop with a jug of milk or a thermos of coffee.
 You can probably skip the straw.
 We all know that Dad is going to chug his milk, but every respectable blog photo of milk must contain a pretty straw.

 Fully Loaded Chocolate Snack Attack Cookie Ice Cream Sandwiches by Brownie Mischief